centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-install.md

              ├─19560 /bin/bash /usr/share/centreon-map-server/bin/centreon-map-engine
              └─19576 /usr/bin/java -Dsun.misc.URLClassPath.disableJarChecking=true -XX:+HeapDumpOnOutOfMemoryError -XX:HeapDumpPath=/var/log/centreon-map -Dcentreon-map.signing-key=NeEmPqd1512l467yKcYkYQsU6XQ1oDZHkBglDH6nmnTWDRz5hIImTollDTZFOhtOB -Dcentreon-map.access-tok>
   ```

-### Step 4: Activate the MAP module

-By default, the MAP module is not enabled.
-Perform the following procedure to enable it.

-1. Log on to the Centreon interface and go to **Administration > Extensions > Map > Options**.

-2. In the **Connection information** section, set **Map server** to **Yes**.

-3. Enter the IP address of your MAP server in the **Map server address** field.
-(If you installed MAP on the central server, this is the IP address of the central server.
-Use its full IP address, not the localhost.).
-The default port is 8081.
-For instance: ``http://10.10.10.10:8081``.

-4. Click the **Test connection to Map server** button to test the connection.
-This test should return the **Connection test successful** message.

-5. Click **Save**.

 You can now use the MAP module by accessing the **Monitoring > Map** page.